acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;Our comforting conviction that the world makes sense rests on a secure foundation: our almost unlimited ability to ignore our ignorance.&rdquo;&mdash;Daniel Kahneman

+## Audacity
+Sat, 13 Apr 2019

+“If you are inclined - late in life though it be - to reconnoitre a foreign sphere of limitless extent, then be persuaded that the first quality that is needed is Audacity.
+There really is no time for the deliberate approach...We must not be too ambitious.
+We cannot aspire to masterpieces.
+We may content ourselves with a joy ride.
+And for this Audacity is the only ticket.”&mdash;W. S. Churchill&mdash;*Painting as a Pastime*

 ## Scare Quotes
 Wed, 17 Apr 2019